CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-06.md

    ![](../media/new11.png)

-1. On the **Deploy Model** tab, input the required details such as Deployment name, Model version, Deployment type, Tokens per Minute Rate Limit, and enable dynamic quota.
-Once all fields are filled, Click on **Deploy** (6).
+1. On the **Deploy Model** tab, input the required details such as deployment name, model version, Deployment type, tokens per minute rate limit, and enable dynamic quota.
+Once all fields are filled, click on **Deploy** (6).

    | Setting  | Value |
    -----------|---------